dankelley/oce/cran-comments.md

 'include' statements in the C++ code.
 (We thank Brian Ripley for explaining the problem in an email dated 2023-06-26.)

-The NEWS.md file lists over a ten additional changes, mainly relating to support for the analysis of measurements of water properties and velocities.
+The NEWS.md file lists over ten additional changes, mainly relating to support for the analysis of measurements of water properties and velocities.

 ## Local Tests